slatedb/slatedb/src/bencher/README.md

 - `benchmark-data.json`: A JSON file containing all the benchmark results in [github-action-benchmark](https://github.com/benchmark-action/github-action-benchmark) format.

 The script also has a `SLATEDB_BENCH_CLEAN` environment variable which can be set to `true` to clean up the test data in object storage after each benchmark.

+### `nightly.yaml`

+`benchmark-db.sh` is also used in `.github/workflows/nightly.yaml` to benchmark the nightly build and generate plots for the [SlateDB website](https://slatedb.io/performance/benchmarks/main/).
+The tests are run using [WarpBuild](https://warpbuild.com) and the results are uploaded using [github-action-benchmark](https://github.com/benchmark-action/github-action-benchmark).
+The job will also fail if the results are not within 200% of the previous results.

 ## `compaction` Subcommand